zowe/zowe-pli-language-support/README.md

 PL/I Language Support provides the following PL/I syntax awareness features:

 ### Syntax and Semantic Check for Code
-This feature checks for mistakes and errors in PL/I code.
+This feature checks for mistakes and errors in PL/I code, including compiler options.
 The syntax check feature reviews the whole content of the code and suggests fixes, and the semantic analysis highlights incorrect names of variables and include files.

 The syntax check feature also validates built-in functions, pseudovariables, and subroutines which must be explicitly declared.